 In all honestly, you really only have 3 weeks left to diet down that last bit of body fat because the final week is peak week and all peak week is designed to do is to dial you in.
 You are not, I repeat ARE NOT, going to build any muscle or lose any fat the final 7 days, but you can drop a good 4-6 pounds of water weight on the scale if you apply the proper tactics.

 It’s NOT About Being Ready 4 Weeks Out; It’s About Being Ready On Contest Day!

 Concerns The Final Month (Pay Special Attention)

-Most women I talk to prepping for a show that are a month out feel a little panicked, like they won’t be ready.
+Most women I talk to prepping for a show that are 4 weeks out feel a little panicked, like they won’t be ready.
 This is normal.
 You don’t want to be ready a month out from your show.
 You want to be ready on your contest day!

-Okay, if your figure competition is 30 days, you have a little time, but not much!
+If your competition is 30 days, you have a little time, but not much!
 This means you can do some tweaks, but big changes and overhauls to your diet, weight training program, or cardio can lead to disastrous results.
 Tweaking is the key, not changing things.
 Got it?
 GREAT!

 Here Are Some Of The Most Popular Concerns I Hear From Figure Competitors When They Are 4 Weeks Out.

 - My lower belly has a pooch

 - My body fat is ____

 Do any of the above sound familiar?
 Hummm??